-While drinking soda is fine once in awhile, excessive drinking can have negative effects on your oral health.
+While drinking soda is okay once in a while, excessive drinking can have adverse effects on your oral health.
 Learn about these effects and why you need to stop drinking soda.

 How Soda Affects Your Oral Care

-Bacteria in your mouth also eats the sugar in soda, which produces more acid.
+Bacteria in your mouth eat the sugar in soda, which produces more acid and helps the bacteria multiply.
 The effect increases when plaque forms on the teeth.
-When plaque isn’t removed from teeth, it will erode the tooth and form into tartar, which contributes to gingivitis.
+When plaque isn’t removed from teeth, it will eat away at the tooth and build into tartar, which is nasty on its own even before it contributes to gingivitis.

 - Drink only one soda

-- Space out time between each soda consumption by a few days
+- Space out the time between each soda consumption by a few days

 - Drink with a straw and limit how much soda contacts your teeth